theupdateframework/theupdateframework.github.io/faq.md

 ### Frequently Asked Questions

 **1. How difficult is it to integrate TUF?**
+  At a high level, an adopter only needs to (1) add TUF metadata to its software repository and (2) arrange for clients to use a TUF library to fetch files from the repository.

+  In practice, (1) will also require management of the keys needed to sign TUF metadata, code to periodically update and re-sign metadata, and the initial task of deciding how to organize the metadata and delegations available to clients.
+For (2), the adopter has to figure out how to ship the initial Root file, andn implement TUF in their language of choice if one of the existing implementations is insufficient.

 **2. Has there been a security audit of TUF?**
-  The [Security Audits](https://theupdateframework.github.io/audits.html) page links to a few of the security audits done by the NCC group.
+  The [Security Audits](https://theupdateframework.github.io/audits.html) page links to a few of the security audits provided by the NCC group.
 A security audit by [Cure53](https://cure53.de/) is anticipated in June 2018.

 **3. Can TUF be used with weaker devices?**